 Download letter here

 As we enter another period of lockdown, I want to express my prayers and best wishes to each one of you, that your faith may bring you hope and joy even in the current circumstances.
 I write this letter to reflect on the situation, and to describe how Saint Michael’s is responding.
-Most of you will receive this letter first by email, and then in hard copy, along with some other materials that will be useful over the coming weeks.

 Within the latest lockdown restrictions, communal worship is permitted and attending worship is a legitimate reason to leave home.
 This is important because it recognises the essential nature of worship to the wellbeing of individuals and to society as a whole.
 At Saint Michael’s we are blessed with a large and flexible space that enables worship to continue in a modified form.
 For the time being the pattern of services will be: